ScriptyChris/PEV-Shop/README.md

 #### Manual email service setup
 The app is integrated with **MailHog** email service, which you can [install from it's repository](https://github.com/mailhog/MailHog#installation).
-By default, this service's website is available on [port 8025](https://github.com/ScriptyChris/Fake-PEV-Shopping/blob/develop/.env.example#L20).
+By default, this service's website is available on [EMAIL_WEB_HTTP_PORT](https://github.com/ScriptyChris/Fake-PEV-Shopping/blob/develop/.env.example) `8025`.
+You may need to change [EMAIL_INTERNAL_HOST](https://github.com/ScriptyChris/Fake-PEV-Shopping/blob/develop/.env.example) env variable to `localhost`, if you want to use your system's MailHog instead of the instance from Docker.

 #### Manual app setup
 The app building process is based on Node.js v14 LTS and npm, so after [installing it](https://nodejs.org/download/release/latest-fermium/) (optionally via [NVM](https://github.com/nvm-sh/nvm)) do the following: